pojntfx/networked-linux-memsync/docs/notes.md

 - The optimal solution would be to not expose a full file system to track changes, but rather a single file
 - As a result of this, the significant implementation overhead of such a file system led to it not being chosen, since NBD is available as an alternative

-### NBD

-- Limitations of NBD and `ublk` as an alternative
-  - NBD is the underlying technology for both direct and managed mounts
-  - NBD is a battle-tested solution for this with fairly good performance, but in the future a more lean implemenation called `ublk` could also be used
-  - `ublk` uses `io_uring`, which means that it could potentially allow for much faster concurrent access
-  - It is similar to NBD; it also uses a user space server to provide the block device backend, and a kernel `ublk` driver that creates `/dev/ublkb*` devices
-  - Unlike as it is the case for the NBD kernel module, which uses a rather slow UNIX or TCP socket to communicate, `ublk` is able to use `io_uring` pass-through commands
-  - The `io_uring` architecture promises lower latency and better throughput
-  - Because it is however still experimental and docs are lacking, NBD was chosen
-- `BUSE` and `CUSE` as alternatives to NBD
-  - Another option of implementing a block device is BUSE (block devices in user space)
-  - BUSE is similar to FUSE in nature, and similarly to it has a kernel and user space server component
-  - Similarly to `ublk` however, BUSE is experimental
-  - Client libraries in Go are also experimental, preventing it from being used as easily as NBD
-  - Similarly so, a CUSE could be implemented (char device in user space)
-  - CUSE is a very flexible way of defining a char (and thus block) device, but also lacks documentation
-  - The interface being exposed by CUSE is more complicated than that of e.g. NBD, but allows for interesting features such as custom `ioctl`s (code snippet from https://github.com/pojntfx/webpipe/blob/main/pkg/cuse/device.go#L3-L15)
-  - The only way of implementing it without too much overhead however is CGo, which comes with its own overhead
-  - It also requires calling Go closures from C code, which is complicated (code snippet from https://github.com/pojntfx/webpipe/blob/main/pkg/cuse/bindings.go#L79-L132)
-  - Implementing closures is possible by using the `userdata` parameter in the CUSE C API (code snippet from https://github.com/pojntfx/webpipe/blob/main/pkg/cuse/cuse.c#L20-L22)
-  - To fully use it, it needs to first resolve a Go callback in C, and then call it with a pointer to the method's struct in user data, effectively allowing for the use of closures (code snippet from https://github.com/pojntfx/webpipe/blob/main/pkg/cuse/bindings.go#L134-L162)
-  - Even with this however, it is hard to implement even a simple backend, and the CGo overhead is a significant drawback (code snippet from https://github.com/pojntfx/webpipe/blob/main/pkg/devices/trace_device.go)
-  - The last alternative to NBD devices would be to extend the kernel with a new construct that allows for essentially a virtual file to be `mmap`ed, not a block device
-  - This could use a custom protocol that is optimized for this use case instead of a full block device
-  - Because of the extensive setup required to implement such a system however, and the possibility of `ublk` providing a performant alternative in the future, going forward with NBD was chosen for now, since it provides a stable base to build the mounts and migration APIs on

 ### Direct Mounts

 - Have a high spread/are unpredictable when from a first chunk latency perspective at 0ms RTT, but is more predictable when it comes to throughput